Phonon-mediated intrinsic topological superconductivity in Fermi arcs

 The surface state of a TI is nondegenerate and there is a strong SOC.
 Therefore, we predict phonons could mediate a spinless chiral $p$-wave pairing there as well.
 However, other studies predict that EPC in a TI is too weak to give a measurable $T_c$ \cite{Parente2013TISCphonon}.
-The surface state of a TI should not have a significant momentum dependent penetration into the bulk.
+The surface state of a TI should not have a significant momentum-dependent penetration into the bulk.
 Hence, the out-of-plane EPC should be suppressed.
-We conjecture that the unique property of Weyl semimetals, namely the momentum dependent bulk penetration of Fermi arc surface states, enables out-of-plane type EPC to enhance the phonon-mediated pairing such that $T_c$ might become measurable.
-We hope our study motivates first principles calculations of phonon properties in Weyl semimetals and experiments to look for signatures of intrinsic topological superconductivity in Weyl semimetals.
+We conjecture that the unique property of Weyl semimetals, namely the momentum-dependent bulk penetration of Fermi arc surface states, enables out-of-plane type EPC to enhance the phonon-mediated pairing such that $T_c$ might become measurable.\footnote{Some Dirac semimetals have surface states with properties similar to Weyl semimetals \cite{Gorbar2015MarDirac, Gorbar2015JunDirac, Armitage2018WeylRev, Xu2014DecFermiArcExp, Kargarian2016DiracFermiArc}.}

-While we have been motivated by PtBi$_2$, our predictions should be more general, and also apply to some inversion symmetric Weyl semimetals with broken TRS \cite{Suppl, TopoSCrevSato}.
-EPC is stronger for lighter atoms, so Weyl semimetals with lighter elements is a promising direction.
-Besides signatures of Majorana bound states, one way of checking our predictions is an ARPES measurement of the absolute value of the gap along the Fermi arcs.
-Other signatures of unconventional superconductivity include spontaneous generation of magnetic fields in chiral superconductors \cite{Kvorning2018SpontaneousMag}, and features in STM \cite{Sukhachov2023SCandreevSTS, Sukhachov2023SCimpurity, Panigrahi2025SCSTM}.
+While we have been motivated by PtBi$_2$, our predictions should be more general and apply to many Weyl semimetals.
+More recent angle-resolved photoemission spectroscopy (ARPES) measurements on PtBi$_2$ indicate that the gap function has nodes in the center of the Fermi arcs \cite{Changdar2025iwave}, in contrast to our prediction.
+Hence, another mechanism is likely at play, potentially in combination with phonon-mediated pairing.
+The Weyl semimetals MoTe$_2$ \cite{Naidyuk2018WSC} and TaIrTe$_4$ \cite{Xing2020WSC} appear to be better candidates for dominant phonon-mediated pairing, since EPC is stronger for lighter atoms.
+If an ARPES measurement similar to Ref.~\cite{Changdar2025iwave} reveals a full gap with a suppression in the center of the Fermi arc, then it would be a strong indicator of the mechanism we propose.
+An accompanying scanning tunneling microscope (STM) observation of zero-bias peaks in the core of vortices, as expected for Majorana bound states, would support the presence of topological superconductivity.
+Other signatures of unconventional superconductivity include spontaneous generation of magnetic fields in chiral superconductors \cite{Kvorning2018SpontaneousMag} and features in STM \cite{Sukhachov2023SCandreevSTS, Sukhachov2023SCimpurity, Panigrahi2025SCSTM}.

-\section{Conclusion.}
+\section{Conclusion}